What is the Mortgage Arrears Resolution Process (MARP) ?

 How to start the MARP process?

 It’s important to remember that it’s never too late to address home mortgage arrears.
-Most importantly, it’s recommended that a borrower contact their lender as soon as possible if they are in mortgage arrears.
-The longer a situation is left, the harder it can be to take the first step to get help.
+Most importantly, we advise the borrower to contact their lender if they are in mortgage arrears as soon as possible.
+The worst thing to do is to ignore the situation.
+Taking the first step to getting help is difficult but worthwhile.

-Listed below are the MARP guidelines for lenders/credit servicing firms, and how borrowers can begin their MARP process.
+Below are the MARP guidelines for lenders/credit servicing firms and how borrowers can begin their MARP process.

-If you are in mortgage arrears and fear you are at risk of losing your home, call the MABS dedicated Helpline on 0818 07 2000, message us on WhatsApp 086 035 3141 or find your local office and make an appointment.
+If you are in mortgage arrears and fear you are at risk of losing your home, call the MABS dedicated Helpline on 0818 07 2000 or find your local office and make an appointment.